-Our dancing fountains are beautiful, elegant, and flexible in design.
+Our dancing fountains (otherwise known as musical fountains) are beautiful, elegant, and flexible in design.
 Vibrant coloured jets of water leap through the air, pulsing and spinning in time with the music to give the illusion that the water is dancing.
 Our system is completely mobile and its modular design enables us to build fountains of varying shapes and sizes to maximise the available space.

 Please click on the images to read the full case study for each project.

-The water fountain displays can be set in one position to make an elegant feature, or they can switch between different shapes creating dynamic dancing fountains.
-The dancing water is controlled via a computer and can also be set to a timer, so long term installations can run smoothly without the costly requirement of having a technician on-site every day.
+The fountains can be set in one position to make an elegant feature, or they can switch between different shapes to create a dynamic dancing fountain show.
+The water is controlled via a computer and can also be set to a timer, so long term installations can run smoothly without the costly requirement of having a technician on-site every day.

 LIVE ILLUMINATION EVENTS